ka-chang/ka-chang.github.io/cv.md

 <br>
 University of Washington, College of Education
 </p><p>
-MPA in Social Policy, Expected 2022
+MPA in Social Policy, 2022
 <br>University of Washington, Evans School of Public Policy and Governance
 <br>
-<i>Capstone Project:</i> Everett Housing Authority -  Identifying Communities of Opportunity
 </p><p>
 EdM in Language and Literacy, 2009
 <br>Harvard University, Graduate School of Education